GeorgeLinardis/GeorgeLinardis/README.md

 ### I am a Javascript Fullstack Web developer

-I tried to think how should I describe what I am currently learning.
+I tried to think about how should I describe what I am trying to learn.
-But how would you describe that you are discovering what a full stack web developer needs to know?
+But how would you describe that you are discovering what a full-stack web developer needs to know?

-I guess it would be easier to list some of my wanna-know list items:
+It might be more convenient to list some of the topics on my 'must-learn' agenda:

-- Javascript - advanced issues (promises, currying etc)
+- Javascript - no idea how deep this goes... :)
-- Databases - specifically MYSQL - Elasticsearch
+- Databases - specifically MYSQL but certainly not limited to that.
-- Front end stuff like cookies (yes I'd like some with butter please), browser behaviour, engines, event loops
+- Front-end stuff like cookies (yes I'd like some with butter please), browser behavior.
-- Discover libraries as/for logging, webpack (oh the horror!)
+- Exploring various libraries, including those for logging, and grappling with the complexities of Webpack. (oh the horror!)
-- Learn development theory e.g design patterns, database designing...
+- Learn development theory e.g. design patterns, database design...
+- Establish a robust understanding of Computer Systems.

 There is a huge world out there to discover... so I am gonna go now...
-BB
+BB 😀
 <br>
 ### Languages and Tools: